 - I) With structural heart disease - 1.
 Non-ischemic dilated cardiomyopathy - 2.
 Myotonic dystrophy (Ramirez 2002; Mironov 2015). - 3.
 Hypertrophic cardiomyopathy - 4.
 Endomyocardial fibrosis (EMF) without ventricular dilation (Prabhu 2016) - 5.
 Left ventricular noncompaction(LVNC).
 LVNC is a rare form of a primary genetic cardiomyopathy considered to be the result of abnormal intrauterine arrest of the myocardial compaction process.(Barra 2013) - 6.
 Valvular heart disease. - 7.
 After corrective surgical aortic valve and mitral valve replacement without clear cause-effect relationship.
 (Eckart 2007) - 8.
 Transcatheter aortic valve replacement (TAVR) procedure is now a well-established percutaneous procedure for patients with symptomatic severe aortic stenosis who are deemed high risk from a traditional surgical aortic valve replacement.
 Conduction abnormalities post TAVR have been well described with high incidence of permanent pacemaker implantation.4 TAVR procedure requiring valvuloplasty and stented valve is likely to affect the conduction system, possibly creating the right milieu for bundle branch reentry - 9.
 Congenitally corrected transposition of the great arteries (Kato 2015) - 10.
-Isolated conduction disturbances of the His-Purkinje system (HPS).(Blanck 1993 b) - II) A) BBR-VT in the absence of myocardial or valvular dysfunction and prolonged HV interval Main characteristic: - 1) Prolonged HV interval. - 2) Programmed RV stimulation initiate BBR-VT with l left or right BBB pattern. - 3) Catheter ablation of the RBB abolish bundle branch reentry.
+Isolated conduction disturbances of the His-Purkinje system (HPS).(Blanck 1993 b) - A) BBR-VT in the absence of myocardial or valvular dysfunction and prolonged HV interval Main characteristic: - 1) Prolonged HV interval. - 2) Programmed RV stimulation initiate BBR-VT with 1 left or right BBB pattern. - 3) Catheter ablation of the RBB abolish bundle branch reentry.
 Complete RBBB persist, and patients remain asymptomatic without antiarrhythmic drugs.
-(Blanck 1993b).

-B) BBR-VT in the absence of prolonged HV interval during sinus rhythm A prolonged HV interval during SR is not a prerequisite for BBR-
+(Blanck 1993b). - B) BBR-VT in the absence of prolonged HV interval during sinus rhythm A prolonged HV interval during SR is not a prerequisite for BBR-VT.

-VT.
 Functional His-Purkinje system abnormalities appear to be the electrophysiologic substrate for this specific type of BBR-VT.
 Functional His-Purkinje block (split His potentials, a jump of HV interval induced by programmed atrial stimulation or burst pacing) or phase 3 block (Li 2002)

-The RBB is responsible for the antegrade limb of the circuit in a majority of cases, with retrograde activation via one of the fascicles of the LBBB.
+The RBB is responsible for the antegrade limb of the circuit in a majority of cases, retrograde activation via one of the fascicles of the LBBB.
 This results in a typical LBBB conduction pattern on the surface ECG.
 Tachycardia induction occurs when a paced ventricular beat finds the retrograde RBB refractory.
 If slow (delayed) retrograde conduction through the LBB occurs, the RBBB will recover and be capable of antegrade reactivation resulting in macro-reentry.
-Subsequent retrograde LBB conduction may perpetuate the sequence resulting in Sustained-VT.
+Subsequent retrograde LBB conduction may perpetuate resulting in the sequence Sustained-VT.

-Reentry between the bundle branches, in the upper image, a stimulus (extrastimulus or premature ventricular contraction) from the RV depolarizes the branches retrograde, but finds the RBB refractory, ascending by the LBB, reaching the His and activating the ventricles anteriorly through the the RBB, therefore with LBBB morphology of LBB and closing the circuit by activating the LBB again in retrograde form.
+the branches retrograde, but finds the RBB refractory, ascending by the LBB, reaching the His and activating the ventricles anteriorly through the the RBB, therefore with LBBB morphology of LBB and closing the circuit by activating the LBB again in retrograde form.
 In the lower image, the stimulus can climb up the RBB, but the LBB is refractory, completing the same circuit, but in the opposite direction.
 1: His; 2: LBB; 3: RBB; 4: LPF; 5: LAF; 6: LSF